Chinmayanand01/DevRev_UI_Assignment/README.md

 In Request Books tab, a user can be able to see all the books listed.
 A book can be requested by marking the checkbox and clicking on Request Book.
 ![photo3](https://user-images.githubusercontent.com/94974857/208284277-3fbf317e-2564-467f-bb7b-2d52cd494b87.png)

 In My Books tab, a user can be able to see all the books that he/she has requested.
-And if the user wants to return then he can select the by marking on checkbox and clicking on return book button.
+And if the user wants to return then he can select the book by marking on checkbox and clicking on return book button.
 ![photo4](https://user-images.githubusercontent.com/94974857/208284339-031d2c89-a519-4eae-9aed-1348d4757dfa.png)

 ![photo5](https://user-images.githubusercontent.com/94974857/208284342-102de505-b5e6-4648-9d9b-131c2c7aab48.png)

-Note: Paging is formed on the list of books such that 10 books can be viewed per page.
+Note: Paging is performed on the list of books such that 10 books can be viewed per page.

 ### 2) Applying Filters

-A user can be able to filter the books based on the BookName,Author and ISBN by selecting any option from the Drop down List.
+A user can be able to filter the books based on the BookName,Author and ISBN by selecting any option from the Drop down List and search Box.

 ![photo6](https://user-images.githubusercontent.com/94974857/208284445-347ea929-0536-4add-93a5-2502cbdea49e.png)